Associate of Arts in Psychology

 Course Share Information

-The Associate of Arts in Philosophy plan of study requires you complete a course at another institution (course share) in order to complete the program.
+The Associate of Arts in Psychology plan of study requires you complete a course at another institution (course share) in order to complete the program.
 The Higher Education Council of Columbus (HECC) has set up a system of cross-registration for regularly enrolled, full-time undergraduate students at participating colleges and universities in and around Franklin County.
 Cross-registration allows you to register at one of the other HECC member institutions on a space-available basis for certain credit courses not available at COTC.

 Learn more about HECC